Yoast/wordpress-seo/readme.txt

 Bugfixes:

-* Fixes a bug where the help text about the Yoast Columns would appear in post overviews without Yoast Columns.
-Props [glebkema](https://github.com/glebkema).
+* Fixes a bug where the help text about Yoast Columns would be shown in the Help Tab on post overviews when there were no Yoast Columns.
+Additionally, the help text has been refined to only show information about columns that are actually shown.
+Props to [glebkema](https://github.com/glebkema).
 * Fixes a bug where an empty breadcrumb would be output when a taxonomy was set to have a post type archive in its breadcrumb when that post type didn't have an archive.
 * Fixes a bug where a part of the breadcrumb path was missing on search result pages.
 * Fixes a bug where an error would be thrown and the indexation could not be completed due to posts or terms having themselves as a parent or grandparent.